Western European and Others Regional Group (WEOG)

 National IGF of Denmark was established in 2013 year.
 It serves as a multistakeholder platform for discussing issues related to Internet governance, from the perspective of their respective community.

-National IGF of Finland was launched in 2010 year.
-The main objective of this IGF is to bring into discussion focus national interest related to Internet governance.
+The national IGF of Finland was launched in 2010 to discuss on a national level issues related to Internet governance.

 French national IGF was established in 2015 year.
 It aims for creating a multistakeholder process for its respective community to discuss issues pertaining to the Internet governance.